 The allowable uses of your agency's award are specified in the Award Package, and further details are available in the "Allowable Costs" section of this manual.
-If your agency's local fiscal conditions have changed since submitting the award application and your agency wishes to modify its award to reprogram awarded funding into a different hiring funding category, please refer to "Modification conditions" in this manual for detailed information on requesting a post-award modification.

 Compliance with this Award Owner's Manual is a condition of your award, and this manual is binding guidance.
 This Award Owner's Manual will assist your agency with the administrative and financial matters associated with your award.
 It was developed by the COPS Office to ensure that all recipients clearly understand and meet the requirements of their award.
 Please review this manual carefully, because a failure to follow award requirements can have serious ramifications.
-Please do not hesitate to contact your COPS Office grant manager or the COPS Office Response Center at 800-421-6770 if you need assistance with the implementation of your award.
+Please do not hesitate to contact your COPS Office grant manager or the COPS Office Response Center at AskCOPSRC@usdoj.gov or 800-421-6770 if you need assistance with the implementation of your award.